OscarDCorbalan/fullstack-nanodegree-vm/README.md

 # Tournament planner

-__This project is part of GitHub's Full Stack Developer Nanodegree.__
+_This project is part of Udacity's Full Stack Developer Nanodegree._

 This project consists in implementing a **Python** module that uses a **PostgreSQL** database to keep track of players and matches in a game tournament, having two parts:
   * (**tournament.sql**) Defining the database schema (SQL table definitions).